Influence Student Potential and Increase Representation in Education

 INSPIRE students will conduct original biomedical research under the direction of a graduate student mentor and faculty advisor.
 The program includes weekly presentations on careers in the health sciences as well as mandatory academic and professional enrichment sessions to improve student performance in language arts, mathematics, science, and workplace etiquette.
 While in the program, students will be introduced to a wide range of health professions and interprofessional research opportunities.

-The INSPIRE Program is currently offered to students attending Cristo Rey Saint Martin College Prep, North Chicago Community High School, and Waukegan High School.
-However, the long-term goal of Rosalind Franklin University of Medicine and Science is to expand the program to additional institutions in Lake County and develop it into a replicable educational model for use throughout the nation.
+The INSPIRE Program accepts high school students residing in North Chicago, Waukegan, Zion, and Round Lake.
+The long-term goal of Rosalind Franklin University of Medicine and Science is to expand our INSPIRE program and develop it into a replicable educational model for use throughout the nation.

 Tuesday, June 20, 2023 - Friday, August 11, 2023*

 (Monday through Thursday, 9:00 a.m. to 4:00 p.m.)

 Every year, new INSPIRE students are selected from the pool of previous Science Saturdays student cohorts.
 When possible, direct acceptance into INSPIRE is also granted.
 Eligibility will be based on performance, commitment, family involvement, and space availability.

 Saturday, June 10, 2023 - Saturday, August 12, 2023*

 (Every Saturday, except holidays, 9:00 a.m. to 4:00 p.m.)